andrewgiessel/basketballcrawler/README.md

 ```

 You can also download generated `players.json`.
 However, note that it's a pretty large (13M) file.
-I'd recommend building your own, fresh copy.
-It takes about 10 minutes to scrape from the site.

 ```python
 players = bc.loadPlayerDictionary('/path/to/players.json')
 ```

-In order to search player name, use `searchForName`
+In order to search player name, use `searchForName` function, for example,

 ```python
 searched_player = bc.searchForName(players, 'Murphey') # players is player dictionary